FyZyX/llmfuncs/README.md

 ## Contribute

 We welcome contributions to `llmfuncs`!
-Please check out our [CONTRIBUTING.md](https://chat.openai.com/c/CONTRIBUTING.md) for guidelines on how to proceed.

 ## License

 This project is licensed under the terms of the MIT license.
-For more details, see the [LICENSE](https://chat.openai.com/c/LICENSE) file.
+For more details, see the [LICENSE](LICENSE) file.